Gurleensandhu1/NREL-internship/README.md

 - Click the *"Next"* button.
 - After a successful installation click the *"Finish"* button.

-## How to build Conda Environments
+### Build the conda Environments

-- You can create your first conda environment: Type *"conda env create -f environment.yml"*
+- You can create your first conda environment by typing:

+         conda env create -f environment.yml

-- Then type: *"conda activate nrel"*
+- To activate your environment, type:

+        conda activate nrel

-- Next step is type: *"which python"*
+- Next step is verify you are using the correct `python` version:

+        which python

-- Now you can open jupyter notebook by typing *"jupter notebook"*
+- Now you can open jupyter notebook by typing

-## How to download Data
+        jupter notebook

+## Running the notebooks

+### Download Data

 - Here is google drive link from where you can download data file: https://drive.google.com/drive/folders/1YhBtKIuqzM_TvbwBYY6-UMVAD8o-WS10?usp=sharing
-- Click on the link and download both folders and file.
+- Click on the link and download both folders and files into the notebooks directory.

-## Link for Analysis.ipynb
+## Discussion of results

-- Here is the link for Analysis.ipynb: https://github.com/Gurleensandhu1/NREL-internship/blob/main/notebooks/Analysis.ipynb
+- Here is the link for the [Analysis](notebooks/Analysis.ipynb) notebook:

-## Example graphs from Analysis.ipynb
+### Example graphs from Analysis.ipynb

 ![](Images/Screenshot1.png)
 ![](Images/Screenshot2.png)